 Also easy to miss are the Bakuta, a waterproof Mandaya basket from Davao Oriental, a Mandaya winged dagger, and the satwaran of the Maranaos.

-Interesting display are the Funerary art of the Sama, the Moroines mask from Marinduque, the Sarimanok, the Borak, the grand Kumintang with its gongs.
+INDIGENOUS ART.
+Interesting display are the Funerary art of the Sama, the Moroines maINsk from Marinduque, the Sarimanok, the Borak, the grand Kumintang with its gongs.
 The tour can be overwhelming.
 But there is more to explore on the second floor.

-The second floor galleries have an impressive collection of artifacts recovered through underwater archeology.
+TREASURES OF THE SAN DIEGO.
+The second floor galleries have an impressive collection of artifacts recovered through underwater archaeology.

 While majority of the artifact displayed here were from the ill-fated 16th century Spanish galleon San Diego, the exhibit begins with a display of earthenware and tradeware from Southeast Asia leading to the Spanish colonial section with its santos, altar furnishings, and ecclesiastical silver.